vipa0z/Microvolts-Reward-System/README.md

 ## Documentation

-All documentation has been moved to the `/docs` directory.
+All documentation reside in the `/docs` directory.
 Please refer to the following pages for detailed information:

 - **[Introduction](./docs/index.md)**: Project overview and current status.
 - **[Database Setup](./docs/database-setup.md)**: Information on database schema changes and the `--populate` flag.